learnbyexample/learn_gnuawk/gnu_awk.md

 ## nextfile

-`nextfile` will skip remaining records from current file being processed and move on to the next file.
+`nextfile` will skip remaining records from the current file being processed and move on to the next file.

 ```bash
 $ # print filename if it contains 'I' anywhere in the file